-Whole Learning Group
+\AP2\Whole Learning Group

 In the whole learning group, the 20 target word pairs were repeated in a block of 20 items and encountered five times throughout the treatment (Table 1, top).
 In other words, there were five cycles of 20 items, and each item was encountered only once in each cycle.
 As a result, encounters of a given item were separated by 19 trials on average in this group.
-As noted in the Experiment 1 Treatment section, the item order was randomized anew for each cycle.
+As noted in the Experiment 1 “Treatment” section, the item order was randomized anew for each cycle.
 Although randomization of the item order changed spacing for individual items, it did not affect the average spacing as a whole because possible differences from the mean spacing (19 trials) were cancelled out across items in each cycle.
-For instance, if one item in a given cycle had spacing of 24 (19 + 5) trials, another item in the same cycle had spacing of 14 (19 - 5) trials.
+For instance, if one item in a given cycle had spacing of 24 (19 + 5) trials, another item in the same cycle had spacing of 14 (19 – 5) trials.
 Consequently, the average spacing remained 19 trials even after randomization.
 This was also true for the four- and 10-item part learning groups below.

-10-Item Part Learning Group
+\AP2\10-Item Part Learning Group